 For me personally (and I also advise this in my classes), breathing and relaxation are key.
 Breathing into the belly relaxes you, conserves energy, ensures ample oxygen is reaching baby and relaxes the muscles of the uterus – all of which help you in labour and help labour progress.
 Relaxation is also beneficial in labour, as it conserves energy, helps you pass time, ensures your body and uterine muscles are relaxed and aids in keeping you calm.

-So for me, deep breathing into the belly was something I practiced daily, whenever lying down or whenever I found myself waiting (for the kettle, at the traffic lights, for school pick ups – any waiting time was breathing time) and this is how I incorporated it into my day.
-Relaxation (actively practising relaxation) was somewhat harder with small children around most days so I would practice this at night while drifting off to sleep.
+So deep breathing (surge breathing) into the belly is something I practice daily, whenever lying down or whenever I find myself waiting (for the kettle, at the traffic lights, for school pick ups – any waiting time was breathing time) and this is how I incorporate it into my day.
+Relaxation (actively practising relaxation) is somewhat harder with small children around most days so I would practice this at night while drifting off to sleep.
 The same relaxation track each night, sometimes during the day if I had the chance to have a nap or had 30 minutes to myself.

 Feeling safe, secure and supported

-Birth isn’t just about what exercises you practice in anticipation of the event.
-It’s so much more and there are many subtleties that can affect your birth.
-Take into consideration how you feel about birth in general, how you feel about your upcoming birth, how you feel about the people you have chosen to support you and how you feel about the place you have chosen to birth in.
+Preparing for birth isn’t just about practicing breathing, relaxation or other tools and techniques.
+It’s much, much more and there are many factors (both internal and external to you) that can affect the path your birth takes.
+It’s therefore super important to take into consideration how you feel about birth in general, how you feel about your upcoming birth, how you feel about the people you have chosen to support you and how you feel about the place you have chosen to birth in.

 For me personally and for many women, the environment in which you give birth is key and goes hand-in-hand with the person you have chosen as your care-provider.
-What is important is that you feel safe, supported and happy with your choices and if you don’t feel this way, make all the possible changes and choices that enable you to feel these things.
+What is important is that you feel safe, supported and happy with your choices and if you don’t feel this way, make all the possible changes that enable you to feel this way.

-This seems like a lot!
-I managed to incorporate all of these therapies by scheduling one per month then 1-2 per week or whatever I could fit in in the last four weeks.
+This seems like a lot of things to fit in but I usually managed to schedule one per month then in the last four weeks I aimed for 1 per week or whatever I could fit in and afford!

 Pre-natal Yoga or Pilates